QIWI-API/bill-payments-docs/bill-payments_en.html.md

 ## Personalization {#custom}

 Personalization allows you to create a payment form with your style, customizable logo, background and color of the buttons.

-You can create styles in your account on [kassa.qiwi.com](https://kassa.qiwi.com/pay), when setting up codeStyle.
-Possible to create several styles.
+You can create styles in your account on [kassa.qiwi.com](https://kassa.qiwi.com/pay).
+It is possible to create several styles.

-In the query, you must pass the variable: "themeCode": "codeStyle" in the customFields parameter.
+When setting up, you create a code linked to the style (for example, `codeStyle`).
+To use style on the Payment Form, you must pass the variable: `"themeCode": "codeStyle"` with respective code of the style in the `customFields` parameter of the [invoice request](#create) or  [opening Payment Form URL](#http).

 <aside class="notice">